swcmdb/pyflow3/README.md

 }
 ```

-note, each port has a name and for input port, it has an order. so here `a` is the first input for add operation node and `b` is the second input.
+Each port has a name and for input port, it has an order. so here `a` is the first input for add operation node and `b` is the second input.
+By default
+each node's settings will be saved in repo.db (sqlite database) under pyflow web UI.

 ### Flow
 A flow is a DAG that composed by nodes and links between nodes.